Making DEI Obsolete: When DEI is the Solution and The Problem

 Written by Dynasti Hunt | August 24, 2023 | PDF

-When DEI is the Solution and the Problem
+DEI Work is the Solution and the Problem

-“Maybe the problem isn’t us; maybe the problem is DEI.”
+“Maybe the problem isn’t us; maybe the problem is actually DEI.”

 This thought kept circling in Amy’s head as she left the meeting with her Board’s Executive committee.
 The Board wanted a clear outline of the next steps to turn the culture around now that it looked like Amy’s DEI push had significantly stalled.

-In the five years Amy had been CEO of her organization, the last three were the hardest.
+In the 5 years Amy had been CEO of her organization, the last 3 were the hardest.
 Not only was she making a concerted effort to drive DEI work forward, but she was also dealing with the logistics and unexpected shift of her organization going fully remote during the pandemic.
 A shift that ultimately was failing.

 Team members had initially shared excitement for a workplace with more flexibility, but the broader working culture quickly turned sour.
 Between new hires who never got face time with their teams, and everyone else whose work relationships and flow started trending toward disconnection and low trust, there was a lack of engagement.

 After a push from the Board chair that building a DEI program would fix this culture issue, she invested in hiring a DEI Lead and external consultant.
-She frequently engaged with the org’s DEI council, proudly approved their suggestions for fair compensation policies, and noted more racial diversity in their hiring.
+She frequently engaged with the org’s DEI council and proudly approved their suggestions to ensure compensation policies were fair and that there was more racial diversity in their hiring.

 Yet, the last organization-wide survey results reflected that people did not believe they were making meaningful strides in DEI and culture.
 Team members consistently cited in their exit interviews that culture was their reason for leaving.